thejart/pump-monitor/README.md

 2. Begin and continuously monitor the LSM6DS3 sensor's gyroscopic data
 3. When a threshold has been reached, make an HTTP call to a web endpoint
 4. Healthcheck: Periodically call out to webserver, regardless of gyro data
+5. Watchdog Timer: Reboots the device when it gets in an unresponsive state.

 ## Getting Started
 1. Purchase a Nano 33 IoT Arduino (Is this strictly necessary?
 No, but you'll probably need to customize this sketch to support a different board)